 When you say “rodeo” in Houston most people envision the Houston Rodeo.
 But the Houston Rodeo is not my kind of rodeo.
-I don’t want to buy tickets to an event where I’m seated so far away that I have to watch the action on a big screen . . . and the rodeo MCs are continuously yammering about Ford trucks.
+I don’t want to buy tickets to an event where I’m seated so far away that I have to watch the action on a big screen . . . and the rodeo MCs are continuously yammering about Ford trucks even after the chute opens and there is action on the floor.
 I don’t want the band to be the big attraction.
 I care about the rodeo!
 If the Houston Rodeo is the only rodeo you’ve ever seen, you haven’t experienced a real rodeo.
 Because to appreciate the action, you’ve got to be up close.
-It helps if the MC is also a preacher, and the music complements the action of the floor.
-And the bulls shouldn’t appear trained, exiting the arena without a fight.
+You have to smell the flying dirt.
+It helps if the MC is also a preacher, and the music complements the action.
+And the bulls shouldn’t appear trained, exiting the arena without putting up a fight.

 We’ve been to many fantastic “up-close” rodeos, some attached to county fairs and others just in an arena with bleachers.
-Doesn’t matter to me, I want to be right up on the fence with dirt flying in my face. . . and I don’t want people shuffling in front of me with their beers and nachos and frozen margaritas when a bull comes out of the chute either!
+Doesn’t matter to me, I want to be right up on the fence. . .
+I don’t want people slowly shuffling in front of me with their beers and nachos and frozen margaritas.
+Sit down!!
+I’m a serious rodeo fan.

 Due to the acoustics, it is generally too loud at rodeos for my au child without sound-blocking headphones.
 My au child likes bronc busting and bull riding, and will sometimes yell out “Oh, no, he fell off!!” and laugh.
 He likes taking photos at the rodeo too.
 He took these photos: